-By signing my name below, I Jeffrey Lewis , certify that I understand and agree to the full contents of the attached MOU and that all of my questions have been discussed and answered satisfactorily.
-My signature certifies my understanding of the terms outline ☐ The MOU Services Coordination, Referral and Part ☐ The Operating Budget ☐ The Infrastructure Funding Agreement - By signing this agreement, I also certify that I have the legal a above) to the terms of: The MOU Services Coordination, Referral and Part The Operating Budget The Infrastructure Funding Agreement I understand this MOU may be executed in counterparts, eac this MOU expires on July 1, 2025. h being considered an original, and that DocuSigned by: O7800509CDDA496 Authorized Signatory 8/19/2022 Jeffrey Lewis Senior Vice President Name/Title
+By signing my name below, I \\\\\\, certify that I understand and agree to the full contents of the attached MOU and that all of my questions have been discussed and answered satisfactorily.

+My signature certifies my understanding of the terms outlined herein and agreement with:

+- □ The MOU Services Coordination, Referral and Partner Commitments Section

+- □ The Operating Budget

+- □ The Infrastructure Funding Agreement

+By signing this agreement, I also certify that I have the legal authority to bind my agency (outlined above) to the terms of:

+□ The MOU Services Coordination, Referral and Partner Commitments Section

+I understand this MOU may be executed in counterparts, each being considered an original, and that this MOU expires on July 1, 2025.

+Date

+Jeffrey Lewis

+Senior Vice President

-Loring Job Corps 36 Montana Road Limestone, Maine 04750
+Memorandum of Understanding With The Loring Job Corps 36 Montana Road Limestone, Maine 04750

+On Behalf of the Loring Job Corps Program:

-By signing my name below, I Kristie A. Moir, certify the contents of the attached MOU and that all of my questions h satisfactorily.
+By signing my name below, I Kristie A. Moir, certify that I understand and agree to the full contents of the attached MOU and that all of my questions have been discussed and answered satisfactorily.

-My signature certifies my understanding of the terms outline ☐ The MOU Services Coordination, Referral and Part ☐ The Operating Budget ☐ The Infrastructure Funding Agreement -
+My signature certifies my understanding of the terms outlined herein and agreement with:

+- □ The MOU Services Coordination, Referral and Partner Commitments Section

+- □ The Operating Budget

+- □ The Infrastructure Funding Agreement
-By signing this agreement, I also certify that I have the legal a authority to bind my agency (outlined

-above) to the terms of:
+By signing this agreement, I also certify that I have the legal authority to bind my agency (outlined above) to the terms of:

-\square The MOU Services Coordination, Referral and Part ner Commitments Section
+□ The MOU Services Coordination, Referral and Partner Commitments Section

-☐ The Operating Budget

-☐ The Infrastructure Funding Agreement

-I understand this MOU may be executed in counterparts, each h being considered an original, and tha

-this MOU expires on July 1, 2025.
+I understand this MOU may be executed in counterparts, each being considered an original, and that this MOU expires on July 1, 2025.

-DocuSigned by:

-Kristie A. Mair 8/26/2022/
+DocuSigned by: Kristie A. Moir

-Authorized Signatory / Date

 Kristie A. Moir Center Director

-Name/Title

-Maine Community College System 323 State Street Augusta, ME 04330
+Memorandum of Understanding With The Maine Community College System 323 State Street Augusta, ME 04330